For who? Baby Boomers, retirees, competitive athletes, KAATSU Specialists

 To measure your arms, measure the girth above your biceps just below the deltoids.
 To measure your legs, sit on the edge of a chair and measure the girth as high in the groin as possible.

 Q10.
 What is the best way to use the KAATSU Cycle 2.0?

 A10.
-You can use the KAATSU Cycle 2.0 unit for both the KAATSU Cycle mode and the KAATSU Training mode.
+You can use the KAATSU Cycle 2.0 unit for both the KAATSU Cycle mode and the KAATSU Constant mode.
 The KAATSU Cycle mode is an 8-stage series of 30 seconds of inflation of the KAATSU Air Bands followed by 5 seconds of deflation of the KAATSU Air Bands.
 At each stage, the inflated pressure is slightly higher (by 10 SKU).
 The duration of this 8-stage series of pressure-on and pressure-off is 4 minutes of total pressure.

 The physiologic mechanism of the pressure-on and pressure-off is essential to KAATSU.